readium/readium-css/docs/CSS28-migration_guide.md

 In version 2, ReadiumCSS removed these media queries and the “auto-pagination model” entirely.
 It applies styles the Reading System/app provides to it.
 Consequently, control over breakpoints is now the responsibility of the app.

 If you want to reimplement an “auto” user setting, and switch to 1 or 2 columns depending on the orientation of the device or the width of the window, you now have to handle it programmatically.

+## Number of columns is no longer limited

+In version 1, ReadiumCSS limited the number of columns to `1` or `2`.

+In version 2, the number of columns is no longer limited.
+Please note value `0` is handled as an error and resolves to `1` though.

+## Addition of a flag to disable vertical-writing pagination

+Given the limitations of columns fragmentation in vertical writing – progression direction from top to bottom instead of right to left, columns stacked on the `y-axis` –, some Reading Systems and apps have been disabling it, and implement their own logic.

+Since pagination is the default view, it is now possible to disable it by appending `--RS__disablePagination: readium-noVerticalPagination-on` on the `:root` (`html`) element.

 ## Removal of -webkit-perspective hack for older versions of Chromium